 About the Climate Beneficial Fiber Partnership

-The funding for this partnership was made possible by USDA’s Partnerships for Climate-Smart Commodities program.
+Funding for this partnership comes from USDA’s Partnerships for Climate-Smart Commodities Program.

 Growing concerns about textile-derived microplastics, land-use impacts, and human rights have prompted an industry-wide shift to seek natural fiber sources with verified benefits to land and climate.
 This program aims to promote healthy soils and benefit the climate while simultaneously driving greater market investment in wool and cotton products that are grown using sustainable agriculture practices.